Interior courtyard of the Sultan Ahmet or Blue Mosque, Sultanahmet, Istanbul, Turkey.

-Adorned with over 20,000 blue hand-crafted Iznik tiles, stained-glass windows and the golden brushstrokes of a 17th-century calligrapher, the Blue Mosque is the legacy of Sultan Ahmet I (1590-1617).
-The young sultan audaciously wished to outdo the builders of the Hagia Sophia, and commissioned six minarets to match the number at Mecca’s Sacred Mosque (which now has seven minarets as a result).
+Adorned with more than 20,000 blue handcrafted İznik tiles, stained-glass windows, and the golden brushstrokes of a 17th-century calligrapher, the Blue Mosque is the legacy of Sultan Ahmet I (1590–1617).
+The young sultan audaciously wished to outdo the builders of Hagia Sophia, commissioning six minarets to match the number at Mecca’s Sacred Mosque (which now has seven minarets as a result).
 Today, this magnificent mosque is a place of worship for thousands who visit from around the world.

 The Old City – Blue Mosque (Sultan Ahmet Camii)